 Each year, NGFA members compete on the golf course to the benefit of the National Grain and Feed Foundation , the research and public education arm of the grain, feed and processing industry.
 100 percent of the money raised from National Grain and Feed Foundation Golf Tournament tickets supports the Foundation, which relies on contributions from companies and individuals to fund projects that benefit the entire industry, including safety education and training, policy research and regulatory compliance.
-This year the tournament will take place on-site at the Ritz-Carlton's course, The Golf Club of Amelia Island.
+This year the tournament will take place at The Broadmoor West Course.

 Registration for the NGFF Classic is limited to the first 144 players, so register to play today.
 Players will be given the opportunity to assemble playing groups as the event nears.
-The cost is $195; of that amount, $51 represents a tax-deductible contribution to the Foundation.
+The cost is $245; of that amount, $31 represents a tax-deductible contribution to the Foundation.
 The entry fee includes greens fees, carts and all contests.
-Club rental information can be found HERE .
 Please note that lunch is on your own before the tournament begins.
 Once again, NGFA-member sponsors will provide fabulous prizes to the low-scoring foursome, longest-drive winner, closest-to-the-pin winner, longest putt winner, and hole-in-one on a designated hole.